 The Japanese people tend to revere all of their sovereigns, but through his character and his actions, Emperor Akihito has become an especially beloved figure.
 Japan’s national public broadcaster, NHK, reported nearly a month ago on rumors that the emperor would like to step down , although those rumors were denied at the time.

 So what is so special about the emperor wanting to abdicate the throne and enjoy a quiet retirement that it requires a history-making television appearance?
 Well, as it turns out, there is no legal or constitutional provision for an emperor to retire.
 The laws governing the imperial household are silent on matters related to abdication, simply specifying that each emperor occupies the throne until his eventual death.

-In the emperor’s prerecorded speech, it is telling that he never mentions abdication directly.
+In the emperor’s pre-recorded speech, it is telling that he never mentions abdication directly.
 He discusses his age and his recent health issues.
-(He has undergone successful treatment for prostate cancer and open heart surgery.)
-Akihito says that he foresees a time in the near future when his health will fail, and he will be unable to fulfill his duties as the symbol of Japan with his “whole being.”
-Japanese law allows for a regent to assume some or all imperial functions in the event that a sitting emperor is a minor or has become incapacitated by injury or disease.
-But neither is the case with Emperor Akihito, who stresses that even under a regent, an emperor remains emperor, albeit unable to properly perform his duties.
+(He has undergone open heart surgery and successful treatment for prostate cancer.)
+Akihito says that he foresees a time in the near future when his health will begin to fail, and he will be unable to fulfill his duties as the symbol of Japan with his “whole being.”
+Japanese law does allow for a regent to assume some or all imperial functions in the event that a sitting emperor is a minor or has become incapacitated by injury or disease.
+But neither is the case with Emperor Akihito, who stresses that even under a regent, the emperor remains the emperor, even if he is unable to properly perform his duties.
 He clearly dislikes this option.